Neill is a scientist working on the development of the global ensemble prediction system.

-Neill works as manager of the data assimilation methods group, which looks to improve weather forecasts by improving techniques for assimilating observations.
+This system is used to estimate the uncertainty in the weather forecast.
+It is also used in the process of data assimilation, which looks to improve weather forecasts by improving techniques for assimilating observations.

 Neill's background lies in the generation of initial-condition perturbations for ensemble forecasts.
 Ensemble forecasts are produced by running the forecast model a number of times, with slightly different starting conditions and small perturbations to the forecast model.
 Neill's main activity in this area is to develop the capability of the new 4DEnVar system to generate initial conditions for ensemble forecasts.
 In particular, he is looking at how to inflate the ensemble perturbations so that they fully cover the range of possible forecast outcomes.